 3 Great Learning Strategies for Generalists

-“Lifelong learning” sounds like some sort of buzzword but it is necessary to develop and progress, and awesome to master.
-Mistakes are great, too, as they are accelerating the learning process, and this needs to be kept in mind especially in times in which people tend to be more and more unforgiving: As long as you learn from them, mistakes are okay.
+“Lifelong learning” sounds like some sort of buzzword, but it’s necessary to develop and progress, and awesome to cultivate.
+Mistakes are great, too, as they are accelerating the learning process.
+This needs to be kept in mind especially in times in which people tend to be more and more unforgiving: As long as you learn from them, mistakes are okay.

-However, here are three learning strategies and mindsets that not only benefit professionals with rather broad focus.
+I believe there are three learning strategies and mindsets that not only benefit generalists.
 They’ve proved invaluable to me.

 1. Use the Pareto or 80/20 Rule